ibm-cloud-docs/ContinuousDelivery/troubleshoot_git.md

 * Check your email spam folder to determine whether the email invitation was marked as spam.
 Emails are sent from a noreply@ address.
 Update your spam filters to allow emails from this address.

 * Investigate whether corporate spam filters that are outside of the user's control are blocking the email.
 Ask the user to log in to the {{site.data.keyword.gitrepos}} user interface and send you their user ID.
 You can add the user to the GitLab project by using their user ID.

+## When I use Terraform to update the configuration of an existing Git tool integration, why does the configuration fail?
+{: #troubleshoot-target-repo-exists}
+{: troubleshoot}

+The Git tool integration resource specifies a `type` of `clone`, `fork`, or `new`, and it specifies an existing target repo.

+When you use Terraform to update a Git tool integration, the configuration fails with the `The nonempty repository _REPO-URL_ already exists.
+Either delete the repository or change the Repository Type to 'Existing'` error message, where `REPO-URL` is the URL of the target repo.
+{: tsSymptoms}

+This error is often caused by the following actions:
+{: tsCauses}

+* Your Git tool integration Terraform resource specifies a `type` of `clone`, `fork`, or `new`.
+You changed the `repo_url` within the `initialization` block of the resource to the URL of a repo that exists.
+* Your Git tool integration Terraform resource specifies a `type` of `clone`, `fork`, or `new`.
+You did not change the `repo_url`, but you changed one or more other arguments within the `initialization` block of the resource.
+In this situation, the repo exists because it was created when the Git tool integration resource was previously applied by Terraform.

+The `clone`, `fork`, and `new` types instruct the Git tool integration to create the target repo (`repo_url`) on the premise that this repo does not exist.
+If the tool integration finds the target repo, it fails by design.

+Change the `type` from `clone`, `fork`, or `new` to `clone_if_not_exists`, `fork_if_not_exists`, or `new_if_not_exists`.
+These types instruct the Git tool integration to create the target repo if it does not exist, or to use the target repo as-is if it does exist.
+{: tsResolve}

+Although you can use other methods to resolve this error, these methods are not recommended because you might lose information.
+These methods also might require changes to your Terraform that are not good practices.

+* Change `repo_url` to a repo that is created when you apply your Terraform again.
+Changing a Terraform resource after the initial creation to avoid errors during subsequent updates is an anti-pattern.
+This method also leaves the previously created repos intact, but no longer bound to the toolchain.
+* Change `type` to `existing`, and then apply your Terraform again.
+Changing a Terraform resource after the initial creation to avoid errors during subsequent updates is an anti-pattern.
+* Manually delete the target repo, and then apply your Terraform again.
+Manual changes between otherwise automated Terraform operations are not recommended.
+If you delete the repo, the deletion cannot be undone, and can cause permanent data loss.